quz2004/COS243/HF-Space-Gradio1.md

 1. Wait for the automatic build process to complete
 2. Your app will be live at the provided Hugging Face Spaces URL https://huggingface.co/spaces/<your_user_name>/<your_space_name>/

+### Delete/Pause Your App

+**To delete a Hugging Face Space**:

+1. Log in to your Hugging Face account and navigate to the Space you want to delete.

+2. Click on the "Settings" tab in the upper right corner of the Space's page.

+3. Scroll down to the bottom of the Settings page.

+4. Look for the "Delete this space" section.

+5. In the empty box provided, type in the full name of the Space you want to delete, including your username and the Space name (e.g., "username/space-name").

+6. Click on the "I understand, delete this space" button to confirm the deletion.

+It's important to note that this action is irreversible and will permanently delete the Space repository and all its files.
+Make sure you really want to delete the Space before proceeding.

+**To stop an app from running and incurring costs, you have the option to pause it instead:**

+1. Go to the Space's settings page.
+2. Look for the "Pause Space" option.
+3. Click on it to pause the Space without deleting it.